2023 Honda CR-V vs. Toyota RAV4 vs Subaru Forester

 Standard ✓ | Blind Spot Monitoring With Cross Traffic Monitoring | Requires Higher Trim Level |

 Next up to challenge the Honda CR-V is the Subaru Forester.
-For consistency, we're comparing trim levels equipped with all-wheel drive in this matchup.
-The Forester starts with a price advantage, but it quickly becomes obvious that very little actually comes standard on the Forester, and any Forester with the equipment you actually want would be significantly more expensive than the pierce you're seeing here.
+For consistency, we’re comparing trim levels equipped with all-wheel drive in this matchup.
+The Forester starts with a price advantage but it quickly becomes obvious that very little actually comes standard on the Forester.
+Any Forester with the equipment you actually want would be significantly more expensive than the price you’re seeing here.

-The CR-V has the edge when it comes to performance, giving you greater horsepower and torque than the Forester.
-Better still, you'll enjoy greater city fuel economy even with the additional power.
+The Honda CR-V has the edge when it comes to performance, giving you greater horsepower and torque than the Forester.
 But the real advantage, as we mentioned before, is the standard equipment.
-From creature comforts like heated and power adjustable seats, to safety features like blind spot monitoring, the CR-V is much, much better equipped.
-In fact, while both front seats are power adjustable on any trim of the CR-V, it is only the top Touring trim where Subaru gives you a power passenger seat.
+From creature comforts like heated and power adjustable seats to safety features like blind spot monitoring, the CR-V is much better equipped.
+The Forester also can’t match the standard heated exterior mirrors, push button ignition, and remote start system included on the CR-V EX.
 Getting all of the equipment that comes standard on the CR-V will cost you more on a Forester.

 Winner — Honda CR-V